MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 ## RDMA recommendations

-If you are using Remote Direct Memory Access (RDMA), Robocopy can leverage it for copying your VMs between cluster.
+If you are using Remote Direct Memory Access (RDMA), Robocopy can leverage it for copying your VMs between systems.
 Here are some recommendations for using RDMA:

 - Connect both systems to the same top of rack (ToR) switch to use the fastest network path between source and destination systems.
 For the storage network path this typically supports 10GbE/25GbE or higher speeds and leverages RDMA.